 Can I use the meeting and study rooms?

-We are unable to provide meeting room use at this time.
-We will continue to modify Library use as the governmental guidelines are updated
+Small study rooms are available for 1-2 people.
+We will continue to modify Library use as the governmental guidelines are updated.
+Reserve a study room.

 Will the Local History and Genealogy Department be open?